Aromatherapy is the therapeutic use of essential oils and other plant materials to improve a person’s health, mood, and energy.

 While some oils may have particular benefits, aromatherapy is not used to target specific symptoms; rather, the approach aims to promote holistic healing by supporting the body’s natural ability to regain balance and recover from health-related setbacks.
 Aromatherapy may be offered as a type of alternative medicine or as a complementary therapy in company with a more established treatment approach.
 It is also fairly common for aromatherapy to be incorporated into certain types of massage therapy.

 There are two major theories that attempt to explain the mechanism by which aromatherapy works.
 The first claims the essential oils are absorbed through the skin and into the somatic tissues.
 When massaged into the skin, essential oils may activate the skin’s thermal receptors and destroy fungi, bacteria, viruses, and other microorganisms.
 Some individuals believe a number of essential oils possess anti-inflammatory effects and provide soothing relief for arthritis, burns, and muscular pain.

 The second theory posits that essential oils stimulate the olfactory nerve and send signals to the brain’s limbic system—a complex neural network that is closely associated with memories, emotions, and instincts.
 This stimulation is believed to trigger the release of chemicals that contribute to feelings of calm, relaxation, or stimulation.

-Mental Effects of Common Essential Oils
+Mental Health Benefits of Aromatherapy Oils